vixxi77/ads-b-client/README.md

-ADS-B Plane tracking projects client in SDL2
+ADS-B Plane tracking projects client in Raylib (maybe will downgrade to SDL2)